 In D’Agostino v.
 MasterCard International (Fed.
 Cir.
-2017), the limits of what is the broadest reasonable interpretation of a claim limitation is explored.
-In this case, if the interpretation is illogical based on the claim structure, the patent specification and the file history, then the interpretation would be unreasonably broad.
+2017), the limits of what is the broadest reasonable interpretation of a claim limitation are explored.
+In this case, if the interpretation is illogical based on the claim structure, the patent specification, and the file history, then the interpretation would be unreasonably broad.

 MasterCard petitioned the United States Patent and Trademark Office (USPTO) to institute an Inter Partes Review of two patents owned by the patent owner, namely, D’Agostino.
-The Inter Partes Review is a proceeding requested by third-party (e.g., MasterCard International), typically a defendant or an accused patent infringer requesting the USPTO to determine if the patent is still valid based on prior art references brought forward by the third party.
-The goal of the third-party through the IPR is to invalidate or narrow the claims of the patent sufficiently so that the third-party does not infringe the patent and thus avoids patent infringement liability.
+The Inter Partes Review is a proceeding requested by a third party (e.g., MasterCard International), typically a defendant or an accused patent infringer requesting the USPTO to determine if the patent is still valid based on prior art references brought forward by the third party.
+The goal of the third party through the IPR is to invalidate or narrow the claims of the patent sufficiently so that the third party does not infringe on the patent and thus avoids patent infringement liability.

 In this case, the Patent Trademark and Appeals Board (PTAB) held that based on the PTAB’s claim interpretation, the patent claims under review were invalid for either being anticipated or obvious in view of two cited prior art references submitted by MasterCard.
 D’Agostino, the patent owner, appealed the PTAB decision arguing that the PTAB was attributing an unreasonably broad interpretation to the language of the claims.

 Upon review of the PTAB’s decision by the Federal Circuit, the court held that the interpretation of the claim given by the PTAB was an unreasonably broad interpretation and remanded the case back to the PTAB for further consideration based on the new claim construction.